 HP-UX is very reliable.I bought an HP 712/80 new in early 1995 for home use, it was up for over 10 years until I sold the house it lived in!
 I feel no need to upgrade it either.
 The office HP machines are paragons of reliability too.
 Many of these machines cost $15,000-50,000 new and are constructed to very high standards, they are excellent used buys.
-You could use them for many tasks - maybe even for conference calls.

 Don't be put off by the low clock speed on olders HPs.
 They are much faster than Sun and SGI machines with similar clock speeds due to the superior design of the PA-RISC processor.
 They can be 50% or more faster than other workstations you would imagine to be of similar spec.

 The list below shows the HP machines I sell most frequently.
 I can also get newer equipment such as C240s and I hold a range of hard to get add on cards in stock as well as memory.
 Ask me for a quote.

 |712/60||60||96||PA7100LC||1 SCSI + 1 floppy (optional)||SCSI||1.62||2.39||67.0||85.3||32 bit motherboard|

 One has aperture for CD, DAT or floppy.

 |715/80||80||256||PA7100LC||-||-||96.3||123.2||64 bit motherboard|

 |715/100XC||100||1024||-||-||132.2||184.6||64 bit m/b, XC = eXtra Cache|

 |735/100||99||512||PA7150||2 SCSI + floppy||SCSI, optional FWD SCSI||3.13||3.97||109.1||167.9||32 bit, Not supported under HP-UX 11.
 Damn heavy.|